-- Scholarships for Hispanic/Latinx nurses (a growing segment of the nursing workforce, nurse with a Hispanic background are valuable for treating a growing Latino population in the US)
+- Hispanic/Latinx nurses scholarships (a growing segment of the nursing workforce, nurses with a Hispanic background are valuable for treating a growing Latino population in the US)

-- Scholarships for African-American nurses (while nursing is still one of the most diverse occupations, black nurses are still underrepresented among RNs and Nurse Practitioners)
+- African-American nurses scholarships – nursing is one of the most diverse occupations, but black nurses are still underrepresented.

 Because of the push to increase cultural and ethnic diversity in nursing, many institutions and even government agencies have started grants that provide similar funding to maintain a diverse nursing population.
 These include: